material-components/material-components-ios/contributing/releasing.md

 #### Create a Pull Request for the Release Branch

-If you have not clicked [the
-link](https://github.com/material-components/material-components-ios/compare/stable...release-candidate)
-provided in the script do so now.
+If you have not clicked [the release candidate pull request comparison link](https://github.com/material-components/material-components-ios/compare/stable...release-candidate) provided in the script do so now.